pollen-robotics/reachy-2021-docs/content/SDK/first-moves/kinematics/index.md

 Make sure you checked the [safety page](http://localhost:1313/reachy-2021-docs/sdk/first-moves/safety/) before controling the arm.

-This section assumes that you went through the [Hello World](http://localhost:1313/reachy-2021-docs/sdk/getting-started/hello-world/) so that you know how to connect to the robot and that you also know how to use the *goto()* function presented in [Controling the arm](http://localhost:1313/reachy-2021-docs/sdk/first-moves/arm/).
+This page assumes that you went through the [Hello World](http://localhost:1313/reachy-2021-docs/sdk/getting-started/hello-world/) so that you know how to connect to the robot and that you also know how to use the *goto()* function presented in [Controling the arm](http://localhost:1313/reachy-2021-docs/sdk/first-moves/arm/).

 ## Arm coordinate system

 ### Joint coordinates

-If you remember the [*goto()* function](http://localhost:1313/reachy-2021-docs/sdk/first-moves/arm/#goto-function), to generate a trajectory for the requested joints you need to pass as a dictionnary of joints with the requested position as the *goal_positions* argument.
+If you remember the [*goto()* function](http://localhost:1313/reachy-2021-docs/sdk/first-moves/arm/#goto-function), to generate a trajectory for the requested joints you need to pass a dictionnary of joints with the requested position as the *goal_positions* argument.

 For example, to place the right arm in a right angled position, we defined the *right_angled_position* dictionnary.